Omar-p/learning-notes/aws/aws.md

 depending on the operating system that is running on your EC2 instance, you may have to use another user name.
 For example, the user name for Amazon Linux instances is ec2-user while the user name for Ubuntu instances is ubuntu.

-you won’t be billed for the instance while it’s stopped, but you’ll still pay for the storage of any EBS volume.

 Hibernate: If supported by the OS, the instance can save its RAM contents to the EBS root volume.

-security Groups - A security group can be viewed as a virtual, stateful firewall for your instances.
-It controls the traffic to and from each instance, allowing you to specify which inbound and outbound network traffic is allowed.

-Network ACLs - NACLs are another layer of security that allows you to control traffic to and from subnets in your VPC.
-Contrary to security groups, NACLs are stateless, meaning that you explicitly need to configure outbound allow rules, for your service to be able to answer requests.
-The stateful security groups allow such responses by default, if the requesting (inbound) direction was allowed.

-Gateways - There are two important gateway types in AWS: the Internet and the NAT gateway.
-On the one hand, the internet gateway allows communication between instances in your public subnet and the internet.
-A NAT gateway on the other hand enables instances in a private subnet to connect to the internet or other AWS services but prevents the Internet from initiating connections to those instances.

-EC2 is the key service for applications that require a high level of customization and control, while serverless services like Lambda are a good choice for applications that need to run code in response to specific events or triggers.

 --AuthN & AuthZ--------------
 For the REST API type, the mechanisms for API Gateway to do authentication and authorization,